DV

 Strategy & risk

-QYLD tracks NASDAQ 100 with a covered call approach, while SPYI tracks S&P 500 Index using an options strategy.
+QYLD tracks NASDAQ 100 with a covered call approach, while SPYI tracks S&P 500 Index with an options approach.
 Beta is 0.49 for QYLD and 0.69 for SPYI, indicating QYLD is less volatile relative to the market.

 QYLD beta0.49